stevenxchung/Introduction-to-Operating-Systems/Lesson 14 - Synchronization Constructs/lesson-14-notes.md

 - **Count-based sync** (semaphores can be an integer value):
   - On init: assigned a max value positive integer (maximum count)
   - On try (wait): if non-zero, decrement and proceed (counting semaphore)
-  - If initialized with `1`: semaphore is equal to mutex (binary sempahore)
+  - If initialized with `1`: semaphore is equal to mutex (binary semaphore)
   - On exit (post): increment

+## Reader Writer Locks

+- Syncing different types of accesses:
+  - Read (never modify): shared access
+  - Write (always modify): exclusive access
+- Read/write locks:
+  - Specify the type of access then lock behaves accordingly

+## Monitors

+- Monitors are a high-level synchronization construct
+- Monitors specify:
+  - Shared resource
+  - Entry procedure
+  - Possible condition variables
+- On entry: lock, check, etc.
+- On exit: unlock, check, signal, etc.